gokcedilek/portfolio/content/home/experience.md

   date_start = "2020-05-01"
   date_end = ""
   description = """
-    See "Co-op" section under "Projects" for more details!
+    See "Internships" section under "Projects" for more details!
   """

 [[experience]]